June 12 - 16, 2025

 Talk: When JavaScript Meets OpenTelemetry: It's Observability O'Clock

-Yash took a break from his studies to learn about distributed systems at scale.
-He is especially curious about observability and reliability in large systems and constantly seeks new insights in these areas.
+Yash is taking a break from university.
+He is curious about observability and reliability in large systems and constantly seeks new insights in these areas.
 As an active advocate of OpenTelemetry, he contributes to both the project and the broader community.
 Outside of tech, he’s an enthusiastic explorer - whether experimenting with new recipes in the kitchen or traveling the world to experience diverse cuisines.

 Nick Hehr